MaskLab/punk_with_mask/README.md

 ![punks_with_mask](/bsc_punks.png)

-This is the official and genuine image of all of the PunksWithMask that have been created on Ethereum. openssl sha256 bsc_punks.png and compare that to the embedded hash in the contract d0ed09abe30cfbf269d107907ff810c95f03c8c351dc681f46bb0d30f4a37db8
+This is the official and genuine image of all of the PunksWithMask that have been created on BSC. openssl sha256 bsc_punks.png and compare that to the embedded hash in the contract d0ed09abe30cfbf269d107907ff810c95f03c8c351dc681f46bb0d30f4a37db8